dchima/pangolin/README.md

-# armadillo-cms
+# pangolin
-admin cms for my database. (might not need this if i use Django)
+admin dashboard for my database. (might not need this if i use Django)